Arathi-S124/Katacoda-Scenarios/Scenarios/RetainPol-Deny/finish.md

-In this scenario,we learned how to prevent the implementation of Reclaim Policy- Retain in the StorageClasses.
+In this scenario,we learned how to prevent the implementation of Reclaim Policy- Retain in the PersistentVolume.

-For more OPA Gatekeeper use-cases do check - https://www.magalix.com/blog/author/mohamed-ahmed
+For more OPA Gatekeeper use-cases do check - https://cloudsecops.com/opa-gatekeeper